jstar88/pyCommunicator/README.md

 *addRequest* is ideal for critical communications, like with a database, where the order between requests must be respected.
-*addFreeRequest* in the other hand, will ignore any other request and so it's best suited for hight performance
+*addFreeRequest* in the other hand, will ignore any other request and so it's best suited for hight performance usages